-The District's cash balances were entirely covered by federal depository insurance or by a collateral pool pledged to the State Treasurer.
+The District's cash balances including the Certificate of Deposit shown below were entirely covered by federal depository insurance or by a collateral pool pledged to the State Treasurer.
 Florida Statutes Chapter 280, "Florida Security for Public Deposits Act", requires all qualified depositories to deposit with the Treasurer or another banking institution eligible collateral equal to various percentages of the average daily balance for each month of all public deposits in excess of any applicable deposit insurance held.
 The percentage of eligible collateral (generally, U.S. Governmental and agency securities, state or local government debt, or corporate bonds) to public deposits is dependent upon the depository's financial history and its compliance with Chapter 280.
 In the event of a failure of a qualified public depository, the remaining public depositories would be responsible for covering any resulting losses.